JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 ## General Settings

-At the top you can see `final_space`.
-This tells the engine to add a space at the end of the prompt once all blocks and segments are rendered.
-This is useful when there's conditional logic that shows or hides segments at the end of your prompt.
-That way you don't have to worry about how to handle that space at the end.
+- final_space: `boolean` - when true adds a space at the end of the prompt
+- console_title: `boolean` - when true sets the current location as the console title

 > "I Like The Way You Speak Words" - Gary Goodspeed